rkerssies/mvc2022/README.md

 * Models like Laravel
   * Models with fillables and optional hidden
   * Models with defining custom tablename (other than modelname + s)
-  * Chainable methods to build database queries like Eloquent, like:
+  * Chainable methods to build database queries Eloquent-alike, eq:
     * all
     * find
     * andWhere
     * CRUD-methods
     * min,max,sum,avg-aggregates
     * raw
+    * oneOnMany, manyOnMany
   * Database connection for full MySqli params-bind, MySQLi basic usage or PDO
   * Database connection-info stored in config.ini file